 The bicycle is a means of transportation which helps you get exercise at the same time while protecting the environment.
 Wandering around the city on a bicycle will give you an exciting experience, weaving through the road, getting into narrow alleys, and escape from the rush and crowd.

 Along the coast of Vietnam, you will find not only boats that fishermen use to fish in the big ocean but also small round-shaped vessels.
 These small boats or basket boats are made by netting bamboo shreds.
-They are used to catch fish and to transport near the coast.
-The open-air with the ocean breeze and a chance to learn how to balance on this boat would bring you a one-of-a-kind experience in Vietnam.
+They are used to catch fish and transport them near the coast.
+The open air with the ocean breeze and a chance to learn how to balance on this boat would bring you a one-of-a-kind experience in Vietnam.

 Get a travel insurance plan for your trip to Vietnam: